open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

 }
 ```

-Next, add a basic named “effective.yaml” configuration file.
-Place it in the
+Next, add a basic file named “effective.yaml” configuration file.
+Place it in
-same folder as our main.go file with this configuration:
+the same folder as our main.go file with this configuration:

 ```yaml
 instrument: false